Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Review the test bench `farrow_app_adf.cpp`, updated for GMIO interface.

 In Linux, the virtual address passed to GMIO::gm2aie_nb, GMIO::aie2gm_nb, GMIO::gm2aie and, GMIO::malloc must allocate GMIO::aie2gm.
-Ypu can initialize it after the allocation of the input data.
+You can initialize it after the allocation of the input data.

 1. Memory allocated by `GMIO::malloc` for input and ouput data as shown as the following: